 If Patients Only Knew

-Since I’ve had the same email address for 14 years, it’s ended up on countless lists used by marketers targeting the chiropractic profession.
+Since I’ve had the same email address for decades, it’s ended up on countless lists used by marketers targeting the chiropractic profession.
 Most of the emails use scare tactics, advertise some practice-saving gadget or make some unbelievable promise of easy riches.
 I’m sure you get them too.

 The one I received today brushed up against the topic of patient education, so I clicked.
 Turns out, the seminar being offered was based on the old cliché that “…if patients knew what you knew, they would do what you do.”